Skip to content

 Reasonable adjustments

-In addition to personal workplace-based adjustments, all trainees will benefit from the accessibility features of the Osler examination platform.
+In addition to personal workplace-based adjustments, all candidates will benefit from the accessibility features of the Osler examination platform.
 These include:

 • Keyboard-only navigation